 In this article, we explain:

-Network tokens are unique digital identifiers used to supply a tokenized value instead of the primary account number (PAN) in all parts of the payment chain.
-These tokens replace sensitive card data, like the account number and expiry date on the front of a card used for payment.
+Network tokens are unique digital identifiers used to supply symbolic placeholder data instead of the primary account number (PAN) in all parts of the payment chain.
+Therefore, tokens replace sensitive card data, like the account number and expiry date on the front of a card used for payment.
 It's more secure and convenient than exposing the cardholder's account details to third-parties within the transaction chain.

 Network tokens are generated automatically and in real-time by the card schemes as customers use their cards.
 For example, when they're checking out on an ecommerce website or paying using a pass-through digital wallet, such as Apple Pay or Google Pay.

-Network tokens work by replacing sensitive credit or debit card data with a token that is completely unique to the customer, PAN, and merchant.
-They are issued by the card scheme and stored by the merchant for transactions.
+Network tokens work by replacing the cardholder's credit or debit card data with a token that is unique to the customer, PAN, and merchant.
+Tokens are issued by the card scheme and stored by the merchant for transactions.

 Here’s how the network tokenization process works: